vanguardbackup/vanguard/README.md

 - Backup files and databases to S3 buckets
 - Schedule backups
-- Notifications via email or Discord / Slack webhooks
+- Notifications via Email or Discord / Slack webhooks
 - View your log in real-time via the web interface
-- Pause any backup tasks you don't want to run on the schedule
+- Pause any backup tasks you don't want scheduled
+- Supports multiple languages
+- View statistics on your backup tasks over time

 ## Installation and Running
 As Vanguard is a Laravel project, you can install it like any other Laravel project.
 Here are the "general" steps to get you started: